nxp-archive/openil_tsntool/demos/cnc/README.txt

 Input the ip of webserver PC:
 http://10.193.20.147:8180

+Docker Run:
+You could not to install the softwares as up steps.
+Replace by running a docker image:
+Just to run:

+docker run  --net=host -t -i liupoer/cncdemo:v1 /bin/bash /etc/rc.d/rc.local

 HISTORY:
 v1: Support Qbv and Qbu setting.
     Recommend to check the boards with tsntool to check the real configure